 - Clinical supervisor

-In 2013, medical and health services managers earned an average of $101,340 a year, according to the U.S. Bureau of Labor Statistics (BLS).
+In 2014, medical and health services managers earned an average of $92,810 a year, according to the U.S. Bureau of Labor Statistics (BLS).
 Those working in the states of District of Columbia, California, New York, Connecticut and New Jersey were paid the most at that time.
 The BLS projects a job growth rate of 23% for health and medical services managers from 2012 to 2022, which is faster than the national average.